- Central America

 Koalas are stocky with large heads.
 The males are nearly 50% larger than females and can be distinguished by their curvier noses and hairless patches on their chests.

 The koala has a very small brain in comparison to any other mammal based on proportion to body weight.
 Their brains weigh only 19.2 grams, and the surface is quite smooth.
 It only takes up 61% of the cranial cavity.
-The size of their brains makes it difficult to perform complex behaviours, including eating eucalyptus leaves from anywhere other than a branch.
+The size of their brains makes it difficult to perform complex behaviors, including eating eucalyptus leaves from anywhere other than a branch.

 Koalas have a diet of mainly eucalyptus leaves, but can sometimes be found in other trees such as acacia, melaleuca, and more.
 They can consume about 400 grams of leaves each day, over the course of 4-6 feeding sessions.